 Also in Developer Menu, there is the Network tab which allows you to track HTTP requests and inspect the request’s type, method, URL, etc.

 Another option is React Developer Tools, which allows you to both inspect and alter the hierarchy of React components along with component props and state.

 You can also use a platform’s IDE (Android Studio/XCode) for debugging.
 They allow you to examine in depth all the logs and gauge the app’s performance (resource intensity, speed, etc.).

 Compare that to the usual practice of native development where you lose your precious time waiting while your app is rebuilt.
 Although in case of global changes to the code (config changes, new package installation, etc.), it’s still advisable to re-build the project.

 To publish a Native app you have to build an application file (apk for Android and ipa for iOS) in IDE and add to Google Play/iTunes.
 You can also use Gradle plugins to automatically publish the app updates.

 Deployment of React Native apps is very familiar for people used to developing native apps.

-We have proven in our research that there are no major differences in React Native and native development.
+We’ve proven in our research that there is no definite winner the React Native vs native debate.
 Cross-platform has its advantages over native and vice versa.